 The Folger catalog contains bibliographic records for books, manuscripts, art, and objects in the Folger collection (both physical and digital).
 Many of these records contain detailed descriptions of contents, provenance, and physical characteristics.
 Others are collection-level records for archival materials described in detail in the Finding Aid Database.
 Note that some are “preliminary” records for material that has not yet been fully described, or with a full description only in the card catalog.
 Need an overview?
 Check out our instructional videos for the catalog basics and more search tips.
 Questions about the collection?
 Fill out our Ask A Librarian form.

-The Digital Image Collection offers online access to images from the Folger’s collection, including books, theater memorabilia, manuscripts, and art.
-Users can show multiple images side-by-side, zoom in and out, view cataloging information when available, export high-resolution images, and construct persistent URLs linking back to items or searches.
-Users who create accounts can also save groups of images.
+The Folger’s Digital Collections site offers online access to objects from the Folger’s collection, including books, theater memorabilia, manuscripts, and art.
+Users can browse or search objects using a number of helpful facets, view objects, zoom in and out, view cataloging information when available, export high-resolution images, and more.

 Folgerpedia is the Folger’s collaboratively-edited, search-based encyclopedia of all things related to the Folger or of interest to the Folger community.
 The articles are contributed by the staff of various departments within the institution, as well as Folger readers and other scholars.

 The Folger Shakespeare Library Finding Aid Database provides finding aids for the Folger’s manuscript and archival collections.
 These finding aids give detailed descriptions about the creation, historical context, arrangement, and content of collections of papers.
 These online finding aids are accessible in two ways: you may browse through the list of finding aids or you may use the search function to find all mentions of your search term across all of the finding aids.